Pham, Padres use big six-run 10th for 12-7 win over Giants

 Pierce Johnson (1-0) recorded four outs for the win.

-Padres manager Jayce Tingler said before the game watching the bullpen give it up Wednesday “was a rough one and it’s maybe the first time we’ve been punched in the face so in a sick way I’m kind of excited to see how we will respond.”
+Tingler said before the game watching the bullpen give it up Wednesday “was a rough one and it’s maybe the first time we’ve been punched in the face so in a sick way I’m kind of excited to see how we will respond.”

-Jurickson Profar hit a two-run homer and RBI single for San Diego, which wasted a solid day from starter Dinelson Lame.
+Jurickson Profar hit a two-run homer and RBI single for San Diego, which wasted a solid day from starter Dinelson Lamet.
 He struck out seven in five innings to give the San Diego right-hander 15 Ks over his first two outings.

 San Diego has won seven of its last 11 series in San Francisco and two in a row dating to late last season.